wp-plugins/ceceppa-multilingua/readme.txt

 - Separated posts and pages for each languages, so you can use different SEO and url for each languages.
 - Translate your theme ( Plugin let you translate strings and will generate the .mo file for wordpress )
 - URLs pretty and SEO-friendly. ?lang=en, /en/foo/ or en.yoursite.com
-- Different menu for each language.
-- Translate widget's title.
+- Translate widgets title.
+- Filter widgets by language
 - Translate Site Title / Tagline
 - One-Click-Switching between the languages
 - One-Click-Switching between the translations
 - Category link translation
+- Different menu for each language.
 - Add flags to menu
+- Customize "Navigation label" for each language
-- Group/Ungroup comments for each post's languages.
+- Group/Ungroup comments for each post languages.
-- Show notice when the post/page/category that user is viewing is available, based on the information provided by the browser, in their its language
+- Show notice when the post/page that user is viewing is available, based on the information provided by the browser, in their its language
-- Redirects the browser depending on the user's language.
-Append the suffix &lang= to the home url-
 - Least Read Posts, Most Commented, Most Read Posts can show only the posts in user selected language
-- Filter search in accordingly to current language
 - Change wordpress locale according to current language, useful for localized themes
 - Show the list flag of available languages on top or bottom of page/post
-- Hide translations of posts of the current language
-- Show only posts of the current language
 - Plugin works also with custom post types :)
+- Redirects the browser depending on the user's language.
+- Different post filter method
+- Filter search in accordingly to current language
+- Compatible with wpml-config.xml ( experimental )

 = Widgets =